 Step one is to ensure content programs are measuring performance in terms of traffic, conversions and revenue; does each content piece drive your customers to the next stage?

 Step two is to identify which parts of the buyer's journey influence conversion, and then experiment with those steps by assigning them a value.
 For example, if someone signs up for a newsletter, or watches a how-to video, are marketers giving credit to these early activities in the customer journey as they nudge the customer closer to conversion.
-I've seen organisations obsess with conversion and they're missing a huge opportunity to be relevant to the audiences they want to reach by exploring critical customer experiences prior to conversion.
+I've seen organizations obsess with conversion and they're missing a huge opportunity to be relevant to the audiences they want to reach by exploring critical customer experiences prior to conversion.

 Q: What are your top takeaways for marketers wanting to create successful content?

 First, leverage a data-first approach to creating content that drives performance.
-Understand your audiences, use data to identify demand, and then optimise content—test and tune.
+Understand your audiences, use data to identify demand, and then optimize content—test and tune.
 Don't give in to the inside-out approach where an internal branding calendar drives your content.

 Jim is the founder and CEO of BrightEdge, a trusted, enterprise content performance platform.
-A recognised thought-leader, speaker and author, Jim works with Fortune 100 brands and leading agencies across a community of over 20,000 digital marketers.
+A recognized thought-leader, speaker and author, Jim works with Fortune 100 brands and leading agencies across a community of over 20,000 digital marketers.
 He is based in San Mateo, California.